yquake2/yquake2/doc/040_cvarlist.md

 * **gl3_particle_square**: If set to `1`, particles are rendered as squares, like in the old software renderer or Quake 1.
 Default is `0`.

+## Graphics (Software only)

+* **sw_gunzposition**: Z offset for the gun.
+In the original code this was always `0`, which will draw the gun too near to the player if a custom gun field of few is used.
+Defaults to `8`, which is more or less optimal for the default gun field of view of 80.

 ## cvar operations